mgree013/Chapter3/README.md

 # Results

-### Fig 1: Effects of  Fish on Species density.
+### Fig 1: Individual zooplankton (a) and macroinvertebrate (b) species responses to fish presence.
 Only species that occur in both fish and fishless sites are included in this figure.
 The order of each x-axis is based on average body size, from smallest to largest species.
 ![](Newfigs/Fig1.png)

 ### Fig 2: Effects of Fish on Stream Macroivnertebrate and Lake zooplankton community diveristy
 ![](Newfigs/Fig2.png)

-### Fig 3: Effects of Elevation on Stream Macroivnertebrate and Lake zooplankton community diveristy
+### Fig 3: Zooplankton (a-c) and macroinvertebrate (d-f) community diversity response as a function of fish presence.
 ![](Newfigs/fig7.png)

 ### Fig 4:  Ordination of zooplankton and macroinvertebrate species from Sierra Nevada, CA as a function  of  fish and elevation